Fawkes House Nature Notes

 - A flock of rare black and white cockatoos visit regularly to feast on tree cones.
 They are our resident bad boys intent on feasting on the fir cones.
 If you approach quietly you can get quite close to observe them.
 Be warned don’t stand beneath the trees as branches and debris come tumbling down!

 - Groups of small birds can be observed at the bird baths and fountain around about 4pm.
-A great way to observe them is to sit on the veranda where you will find binoculars and a bird book for easy identification.
+A great way to watch them is to sit on the veranda of the main house where you will find binoculars and a bird book for easy identification.

 - A walk through the spinney by the side of the house will bring you to a display of camellias and an array of shade loving plants including pretty cyclamen.
 The flowers arise first and then the leaves!